vyoung831/ChartView/README.md

 # Installation and usage
 To use `SwiftUICharts` in your project, do the following:
-1. In XCode, add the repo (`https://github.com/AppPear/ChartView`) as package dependency.
+1. In XCode, add `https://github.com/vyoung831/ChartView` as a package dependency.
 1. Import the package

 # Package structure
 Given SPM's usage of default minimum platform versions, building `ChartView` for only watchOS and iOS is currently impossible.
-Instead, source files are [framed with conditional statements](https://docs.swift.org/swift-book/ReferenceManual/Statements.html) to compile for only iOS or watchOS.
+Instead, source files are [framed in conditional compilation blocks](https://docs.swift.org/swift-book/ReferenceManual/Statements.html) to compile for only iOS or watchOS.
 Although this package will compile for MacOS usage, that library is functionally empty.
 * To build the package, run `swift build`
 * To run unit tests, run `swift test`